lifestreamy/TreeBuilder/README.md

 # TreeBuilder
 This library is useful for easy and fast building of tree structures (made specifically for menus).

-It supports imperative, declarative and mixed ways of building the menus, storing current location in the tree for navigation, cloning the trees and much more.
+It supports imperative, declarative and mixed ways of building the menus, storing current location in the tree for navigation, cloning the trees, and much more.

-Each node has a unique path, and can be reached easily.
+Each node has a unique path and can be reached easily.

 # Usage example
 ```